joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/01/08/us/california-storms-weather-power-outage.html?searchResultPosition=4

 **Bills Score on Opening Kickoff in First Game Since Hamlin’s Collapse**\
-`Nyheim Hines returned the kick 96 yards to score in the opening seconds of Buffalo’s game against the New England Patriots.`\
+`Emotions ran high as Nyheim Hines returned the kick 96 yards to score in the opening seconds of Buffalo’s game against the New England Patriots.`\
 https://nytimes.com/2023/01/08/sports/football/buffalo-bills-patriots-game.html?searchResultPosition=5

 **China Drops Its Covid Quarantine Requirements for Incoming Travelers**\